zahtec/SC22-BatchB-Flaming-Fuelers-DetoxifAI/README.md

 # ☠️ DetoxifAI

-_Detecting venemous or posionous species in the wild_
+_Detecting venomous or poisonous species in the wild_

 ## 👀 What is it?